 Resident 'Pro' Offers Garage Sale Tips

-Photo: Judy Jones (at left in photo) "shops" for a free tree during the Village's 2012 Arbor Day Celebration.
-Also pictured is Councilwoman Joan Lindsay (r).
+Photo: Judy Jones (l) "shops" for a free tree for Arbor Day.
+Also pictured: Councilwoman Lindsay.

 Keep up with the Joneses by following Judy's latest tip:

 Mangowood Sale ...
 There is a big uptick in garage sales this time of year.
 The BIG sale is coming up soon, hosted by the Mangowood Estates Citizens Association.
 It is Saturday, Feb.
 22 at 8 a.m.
 No early birds.
 Some people end their sale at noon while others keep their going longer.
 It extends from SW 144 St. to SW 152 St.; and from SW 84 Ct. to SW 80 Ave.
 There is usually between 50 to 75 homes that participate.
 You can drive, walk, bike ride, or take a golf cart to get around.
 Block after block, house after house, the sale offers just about everything and anything you can imagine.
 Some people BBQ and sell drinks.
 There are cars, and boats for sale.
 It is by far the biggest sale around.
 It's just a great venue – and you can negotiate prices.
 It usually turns out to be a big neighborhood party, friends chatting with friends.
 It is great fun and bargains galore.
 See you there!